fa-yoshinobu/PDF_Title_to_Filename/README.md

 ### Basic Operations
 1. **Launch Application**: Run `PDF_Title_to_Filename.exe` (No .NET Runtime required)
-2. **Language Switch**: Switch between Japanese and English with 🌐 button
+2. **Language Switch**: Toggle between Japanese and English using the 🌐 button
-3. **Settings Customization**: Detailed filename generation settings with ⚙️ button
+3. **Settings Customization**: Configure detailed filename generation settings via the ⚙️ button
 4. **Add Files**:
-   - Drag and drop PDF files to the table area
+   - Drag and drop PDF files directly into the table area
-   - Or click the "Select Files" button
+   - Use the "Select Files" button for traditional file selection
-   - Drop a folder to automatically search for PDF files within the folder
+   - Drop entire folders to automatically scan for all PDF files within
-5. **Preview Confirmation**: Check expected filenames in the table
+5. **Preview Confirmation**: Review expected filenames in the preview table
-6. **Execute Processing**: Click the "Start Processing" button
+6. **Execute Processing**: Click the "Start Processing" button to begin
-7. **Check Results**: Confirm processing results in the status column and log area
+7. **Check Results**: Monitor processing results in the status column and log area
-8. **App Information**: Display app information and open source licenses with "?" button
+8. **App Information**: Access app information and open source licenses via the "?" button

 ### Language Switching Features
 - **Automatic Language Selection**: Automatic selection based on system language